Found us from search engine?

 Google cares about who writes a given article – that’s why they have the Author Rank system and are continually exploring ways of giving more value to content created by high-quality sources.
 Let’s not be mistaken it with Google Authorship.
 They are not the same.

 In a nutshell, Google authorship was a way Google displayed the author names and images next to the stories so that the authorship can draw more clicks.
-However, Google authorship was dropped last June and no longer used by Google.
+However, Google authorship was dropped few years back and no longer used by Google.

 As for the Author Rank, it is a search algorithm where Google will give scoring to the authors based on a few contributing factors such as: